dmbarbour/glas/docs/GlasInitLang.md

 The Source is currently limited to files or a dotted path that should evaluate to a Location.
 The Location type may specify computed file paths, DVCS resources with access tokens and version tags, and so on.

-## Function Definitions
+## Implicit Parameters and Algebraic Effects

 ## Limited Higher Order Programming

-The language will support limited higher order programming in terms of overriding functions within a namespace.
-This is static, thus doesn't interfere with static analysis.
-Common higher order loops may be built-in to the syntax.
+The language will support limited higher order programming in terms of overriding functions within a namespace, and in terms of algebraic effects.
+These are structurally restricted to simplify termination analysis.

-However, it does require syntactic sugar to make it comfortable to use.
-Support for a few common higher order loops might be built-in to the syntax.
+These are always static, thus won't interfere with termination analysis.
+Some higher order loops may be built-in to the syntax for convenience.

-*Note:* The Localization type isn't used for higher order programming.
+The Localization type isn't used for higher order programming in this language because dynamic .
 It is used only for translating global module names back into the configuration namespace.

+## Function Definitions

 ## Namespace Blocks